TowhidKashem/snapchat-clone/README.md

 - Unit tested with `Jest` and `Enzyme`
 - End-to-end tested in `Cypress`
 - Custom component library showcased in `Storybook`
+- Linted using `Eslint`
+- Code is auto formatted using `Prettier` (ran as a pre-commit git hook) before it gets pushed to the repo

 ## Installation